1nst4ll/mango-news/PROGRESS.md

 - [ ] Configure the project for deployment on your Inmotion Hosting environment.
 - [ ] Implement trending news logic.
 - [ ] Add user authentication (if required for admin interface).
+- [ ] Implement frontend styling (e.g., using a new approach or re-attempting Tailwind/DaisyUI setup).

 ### Project Phases